Presentation to United Way Task Force 2004

 - Lack of leadership regarding and commitment to the implementation of the Human Rights Code and the creation of equitable opportunities for skilled people

 - Unwritten permission to practice racism and discrimination - results in racialized communities experiencing reduced opportunities for education, housing, and employment and this impact the quality of life for youth and children of affected families.

 These same reports have pointed out that hardened government policies such as:

 - cuts to funding that supports community agencies

 Senior levels of government have failed the city, through the downloading of responsibilities without resources.

 Government's lack of concern for the realities of the poor have resulted in people having , in some cases, being placed in the very real position of choosing between paying the rent and buying food / putting the children in recreation programs or buying needed prescriptions for their families.

 Absence of Corporate Leadership

-Business has a key role to play in building and maintaining strong communities and neighborhoods.
+Business has a key role to play in building and maintaining strong communities and neighbourhoods.
 However, there is an acute shortage of corporate leadership:

 - corporate outsourcing of work means a decrease in jobs and constant growth in the levels of unemployment